6.2 The Evolution of Popular Music

 In the 1920s, Tin Pan Alley’s dominance of the popular music industry faced threats from two technological developments: the advent of electrical recording and the rapid growth of radio.

 During the early days of its development, people viewed the gramophone as a scientific novelty that posed little threat to sheet music because of its poor sound quality.
 However, as inventors improved various aspects of the device, the sales of gramophone records began to affect sheet music sales.
 The Copyright Act of 1911 had imposed a royalty on all records of copyrighted musical works to compensate for the loss in revenue to composers and authors.
 This loss became even more prominent during the mid-1920s, when improvements in electrical recording drastically increased sales of gramophones and gramophone records.
-The greater range and sensitivity of the electrical broadcasting microphone revolutionized gramophone recording to such an extent that sheet music sales plummeted.
+The greater range and sensitivity of the electrical broadcasting microphone revolutionized gramophone recording to such an extent that sales of sheet music plummeted.
 From the very beginning, the record industry faced challenges from new technology.

 The 1930s: The Rise of Jazz and Blues